mkrejci11/infra-scripts/bash/README.md

   - Output is visible in the terminal when run manually.
   - It can also be used in automated environments like `cron`.

- ## check-service.sh

- ### What this script does:
-- Connects via SSH to predefined servers.
-- On each server, it performs:
-  - Checks if specified services (nginx, sshd, mariadb) are running.
-  - If any service is not running, it attempts to restart it and checks the result.
-- Logs all output to /var/log/check_service.
-- Uses tee so that:
-  - Output is displayed in the terminal when run manually.
-  - It can also be used in automated environments like cron.